Optical Context Compression Is Just (Bad) Autoencoding: Introduction

 \section{Introduction}

-DeepSeek-OCR~\cite{wei2025deepseekocrcontextsopticalcompression} has drawn attention for achieving state-of-the-art optical character recognition while demonstrating a surprising property: long passages of text rendered as images can be reconstructed with nearly lossless accuracy from a small number of vision tokens---roughly one-tenth as many as the original text tokens.
-This finding has been widely interpreted as evidence that visual encoders might offer a new pathway for addressing the growing cost of long textual contexts in large language models.
-Yet the evaluation focuses exclusively on reconstruction from existing images---documents that are already visual.
-The suggested application to long-context compression would require rendering text to images and back, a pipeline the paper does not test.
-Whether vision-based compression helps with language modeling remains an open question.
+DeepSeek-OCR~\citep{wei2025deepseekocrcontextsopticalcompression} sparked interest in optical context compression by showing that long passages of rendered text can be reconstructed with high fidelity from roughly one-tenth as many vision tokens as the original text.
+The authors position this as more than an OCR result, describing their work as ``an initial investigation into the feasibility of compressing long contexts via optical 2D mapping'' and proposing future applications including compressing dialogue histories and implementing progressive forgetting by reducing image resolution for older context.
+Yet the evaluation stops at reconstruction; whether these compressed representations help with language modeling remains untested.

-Consider what the proposed context compression pipeline requires: text is rendered to an image, the image is encoded to a small number of vision tokens, and those tokens are decoded back to text.
-For reconstruction---recovering the original text---this is autoencoding with extra steps: compress to a bottleneck, then reconstruct (\Cref{fig:bottleneck}).
-The rendering is an unlearned transformation: it discards pretrained text embeddings and expands a sequence of token indices into millions of pixels.
-The vision encoder then compresses this back down.
-This roundabout path raises a question: does the vision detour provide any benefit, or could we achieve the same compression by operating directly on text embeddings?
+Consider what optical context compression requires: text is rendered to an image, the image is encoded to a small number of vision tokens, and those tokens are decoded back to text.
+For reconstruction, this is autoencoding with extra steps: compress to a bottleneck, then reconstruct (\Cref{fig:bottleneck}).
+Token embeddings are high-dimensional learned representations; rendering discards them and produces an image.
+The vision encoder must then recover from pixels what was already present in embedding space.
+Worse, higher compression means smaller images, so the pixel-space bottleneck tightens as compression increases.
+Direct methods face only the reduction in output tokens; vision faces that \emph{and} a shrinking input representation.